arcticmatt/pencil-flip/content/Misc/learn.md

 nose's blood vessels is performed to stem the bleeding.

 ### 10.22.16
-> plash - noun - splash
+> plash - noun - splash.

 Found in *War and Peace*.